MontaVista-OpenSourceTechnology/rockpro64-firmware/README.md

-# RockPro64 Firmware
+# RockPro64 ARM SystemReady Firmware

-This repository builds firmware for a RockPro 64.
+This repository builds firmware for a RockPro 64 that can be used for SystemReady OSes.

 ## Building